Cantilevered-Marshmallow/trends/README.md

 # Marshmallow - Trends Service

-This is the Trends Service used by [Marshmallow](https://github.com/Cantilevered-Marshmallow/marshmallow).
+This is the Trends Service used by [Marshmallow](https://github.com/Cantilevered-Marshmallow/marshmallow) powered by Go.
 Refer to the README on the [main repo](https://github.com/Cantilevered-Marshmallow/marshmallow) for more information.

 ## Team